HWTeng-Teaching/202402-Financial-Econometrics/HW_ch04.25/HW_ch04.25.e.md

-## From log-linear to log_log and finally to liner_liner.
+## From log-linear to log_log and finally to linear_linear.
 The data becomes more and more concentrated and towards when x equals 20